 Disciplined Agile Enterprise (DAE).
 A Disciplined Agile Enterprise (DAE) is able to sense and respond swiftly to changes in the marketplace.
 It does this through an organizational culture and structure that facilitates change within the context of the situation that it faces.
 Such organizations require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.
 The DAE layer focuses on the rest of the enterprise activities that support your organization’s value streams.

 Once you have a handle on DA you may be ready to apply it at scale.
-The Software Development Context Framework (SDCF)—which is inclusive of people, process, and tools—defines how to select and tailor a situation-dependent strategy for software development.
+The Situation Context Framework (SCF)—which is inclusive of people, process, and tools—defines how to select and tailor a situation-dependent strategy for software development.